switchupcb/OsirisEdit/README.md

 # OsirisEdit

-The modified wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.
+The modified wavetable and bank editor for the Osiris Eurorack synthesizer modules.

 ### Building